DOOOOOM/jmpd-docs/jMPD Use Cases.md

 None

+---

 **Use Case 3: UserClicksPreviousTrackButton**

 **Overview:**

-Allows user to skip forward to the previous track in the play queue.
+Allows user to skip back to the previous track in the play queue.

 **Preconditions:**